 Walk or hop-on/hop-off bus ride?

 If it is your first time in Las Vegas, just start with the relaxing walk on the strip and see some of the unique hotels.
 If you don’t like walking, you can catch the hop-on/hop-off bus (it costs 50 USD/person/day).
-What we recommend here is to consider a three-day hop-on/hop-off bus ticket because it is only 23.40 USD more expensive, but includes Eiffel Tower Experience and Night Tour!
-We are sure it’s worth to pay this small amount of money for expanding the bus option to three days and go to those two attractions.
+What we recommend here is to consider a three-day hop-on/hop-off bus ticket.
+We can also highly recommend Eiffel Tower Viewing Deck Entrance Ticket.
+We are sure it’s worth paying for this incredible view.

 Eiffel Tower Experience in Paris Hotel